-Pro tip: As I peel off the tape, I use the adhesive side of the tape to press on the engraving to remove the surface metal shavings.
+Pro tip: As I peel off the tape, I use the adhesive side of the tape to press on the engraving to remove the small metal fragments that were removed as you engraved.
 Don’t use your hand to wipe across the surface as you could end up with embedded bits of metal in your hand.
 Ouch!

 Find MORE Engraving Designs in my Well Crafted Studio Shop!

 Besides being perfect for entertaining, or a hostess gift, this project practically screams wedding.
 Add a wedding date or the couple’s name, or maybe engrave it for an anniversary gift.
 I personally love the Song of Solomon verse that I engraved as an example in the picture above.
 You can find it with other engraving designs in my Shop!

 If you love the Cricut Maker and want to see my other tutorials for the new tools, I’d love to have you check out my posts- How to Engrave Stainless Steel Spreaders and How to Make Leather Cuffs with the Cricut Debossing Tool.
 The debossing tool is one of the adaptive tools and you can use the same housing that you use with the engraving tools, just swap out the tips.

 Wondering about Cricut Aluminum?
 I have a post, Engraving Infusible Ink on Cricut Aluminum Sheets that’s a great introduction to this product.